codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 # Code Style Guide {#code_style_guide_title}

 The PHP community is large and diverse, composed of innumerable libraries, frameworks, and components.
 It is common for PHP developers to choose several of these and combine them into a single project.
-It is important that PHP code adhere (as close as possible) to a common code style to make it easy for developers to mix and match various libraries for their projects.
+It is important that PHP code adheres (as close as possible) to a common code style to make it easy for developers to mix and match various libraries for their projects.

 The [Framework Interop Group][fig] has proposed and approved a series of style recommendations.
-Not all of them related to code-style, but those that do are [PSR-1][psr1], [PSR-12][psr12] and [PSR-4][psr4].
-These recommendations are merely a set of rules that many projects like Drupal, Zend, Symfony, Laravel, CakePHP, phpBB, AWS SDK, FuelPHP, Lithium, etc are adopting.
+Not all of them relate to code-style, but those that do are [PSR-1][psr1], [PSR-12][psr12] and [PSR-4][psr4].
+These recommendations are merely a set of rules that many projects like Drupal, Zend, Symfony, Laravel, CakePHP, phpBB, AWS SDK, FuelPHP, Lithium, etc. are adopting.
 You can use them for your own projects, or continue to use your own personal style.

 Ideally, you should write PHP code that adheres to a known standard.
 This could be any combination of PSRs, or one